aeonSolutions/aeonlabs-open-science-rammed_earth_project/README.md

 # Rammed Earth Project

 I've started preliminary works on my future project in the area of "rammed earth" construction.
-The very first task is to understand embbeded sensors into constrution materials like this one.
+The very first task is to understand embedded sensors into construction materials like this one.

 <br>